BWNC-code/book-worm/README.md

 Add_book prompts the user to input the book details such as title, author, year (optional), and genre.
 It validates the input and adds the book to the sheet.
 It then prompts the user if they want to add another book.
 The user can exit this function at any time prior to adding the new book by pressing CTRL+C.

 Add_book_isbn prompts the user to input an ISBN and looks up the book details using the Google Books API.
 If the book is found, it extracts the title, author(s), year, and genre from the API response and adds them to the sheet.
 It then prompts the user if they want to add another book.
 If the book is not found or an invalid ISBN is entered, it informs the user and prompts them to try again.
+The user can exit the process by entering 'q' instead of a number.

 ### Remove a book